mothydula/webscraper/README.md

 # webscraper
-Webscraper for a random real estate site that levarges multi-threading
+Node.js webscraper for a random real estate site that levarges multi-threading and for deployment to Docker